Last Updated on March 23, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 The classic rash that people get from Lyme disease, comes later.
 You usually do not see it in the first 24 to 48 hours.
 That’s the short of the classic rash.
 It can look a variety of different ways but that’s the classic one.
 Usually a rash in the first 24 to 48 hours is not an indication of Lyme.
 It is more of an irritation from having been bitten.
 If you know you’ve been bitten by a tick and you’re not feeling well, you should seek medical attention.

-Dr. Danielle Martin: We’re not talking head to toe.
+Dr. Danielle Martin: To prevent lyme disease we’re not talking head to toe.
 The most important things to cover up are your ankles and legs.
 Sandals are out.
 Sandals are not the best for going hiking in the woods.
 Flip flops for hiking are probably not safe anyways.
 We should be wearing good footwear.

 Dr. Danielle Martin: There is no effective vaccine for Lyme disease.
 It’s important to differentiate between trying to reduce tick bites in animals, or anyone, versus a vaccine against the disease which ticks carry.